-This bill amends existing legislation to prohibit the sale of flavored cigarettes, non-premium cigars, and oral nicotine pouches in New Jersey.
-It specifically extends the ban on flavored cigarettes to include menthol cigarettes, which were previously exempt.
-The bill defines the terms "oral nicotine pouch" and "non-premium cigar," and clarifies that retailers, rather than individuals, are responsible for compliance.
-Retailers are prohibited from selling or distributing any products that contain additives or constituents that impart a characterizing flavor other than tobacco, and it specifies that the presence of flavorings does not solely determine whether a product has a characterizing flavor.
+This bill amends current New Jersey law to prohibit the sale of flavored cigarettes, non-premium cigars, and oral nicotine pouches, extending the existing ban on flavored cigarettes to include menthol cigarettes, which were previously exempt.
+The bill specifies that retailers, rather than individuals, are responsible for compliance, stating that they cannot sell or distribute these products if they contain any natural or artificial constituents that impart a characterizing flavor other than tobacco.
+Additionally, it clarifies that the presence of additives or flavorings alone does not constitute a characterizing flavor.

-The bill establishes civil penalties for retailers who violate these provisions, with fines starting at $250 for the first offense and escalating to $1,000 for subsequent violations.
-Additionally, the Division of Taxation may suspend or revoke a retailer's license after repeated violations, based on municipal recommendations.
-The penalties and enforcement mechanisms are designed to ensure compliance and protect public health by reducing access to flavored tobacco products.
-The act will take effect 60 days after its enactment.
+The bill establishes civil penalties for retailers who violate these provisions, with fines starting at $250 for the first offense, escalating to $1,000 for subsequent violations.
+Furthermore, it allows for the suspension or revocation of a retailer's tobacco license after repeated violations, based on municipal recommendations and hearings.
+The penalties and enforcement mechanisms are designed to ensure compliance and protect public health by limiting access to flavored tobacco products.

 Statutes affected: Introduced: 2A:170-51.6